google/wuffs/doc/glossary.md

 package has a type called `base.utility`, similar to how the `zlib` package has a type called `zlib.decoder`.
 Unlike "dependent type" or "refinement type", "utility type" is not a phrase used in programming language type theory.

+#### Work Buffer

+Scratch space in addition to the primary destination buffer.
+For example, in image decoding, the primary destination buffer holds the decoded pixels, but while decoding is in progress, a decoder might want to store additonal state per image column.

+Wuffs' codecs can state the (input dependent) size of their work buffer needs as a range, not just a single value.
+Callers then have the option to trade off memory for performance.